mateussvictor/nubank/README.md

 # Enter the directory with
 $ cd nubank

-# Run the application with Live Server Extension:
+# Run the application with Live Server Extension

 ```